Tom Orzechowski: Post-X-Men

 Orzechowski left the X-Men books shortly after Chris Claremont, in 1993.
-He joined the team putting out Image Comics' Spawn 1992, where his title was copy editor for most of the first six years.
-Orzechowski worked for the manga packaging outfit Studio Proteus from 1989 until their demise in 2004.
-Studio Proteus titles on which Orzechowski worked included Nausicaä, Appleseed, Dominion, and Ghost in the Shell.
+He joined the team putting out Image Comics' Spawn 1992, as a copy editor for most of its first six years.
+Orzechowski worked for the manga packaging outfit Studio Proteus from 1989 until its demise in 2004.
+Studio Proteus titles on which Orzechowski worked include Nausicaä, Appleseed, Dominion, and Ghost in the Shell.

 In the early 2000s, with many publishers beginning to use "in-house" lettering teams, freelancers like Orzechowski lost a lot of work.
-Though Orzechowski still does the occasional job for DC Comics and a manga company called Studio Cutie, he did not letter comic books regularly until 2009, when he started doing the lettering for Chris Claremont's X-Men Forever books, and in 2010 for the New Mutants Forever book, also written by Claremont.
+Though Orzechowski still does the occasional job for DC Comics and manga company Studio Cutie, he did not letter comic books regularly until 2009, when he started lettering for Chris Claremont's X-Men Forever books, and in 2010 for the New Mutants Forever book, also written by Claremont.

-Recently, Orzechowski has been working on a comic book anthology called YEET Presents.
+As of 2022, Orzechowski has been working on a comic book anthology called YEET Presents.

 Lettering style and influences

 Orzechowski's letters are almost perfectly square, with the exception of the letter "I." Everything has a solid, uniform look to it.
 Letters stand straight up and down, not at a tilt.
 They are all painstakingly the same height.
 Similarly, Orzechowski's standard word balloon outlines are meticulously uniform.
 He also helped popularize non-standard (non-bubble-shaped) designs for word balloons, to reflect different character voices (square for robots, jagged/dripping for demons, etc.).
-In the mid-1970s, while Marvel’s production boss and cover letterer Dan Crespi was developing a tight, attractive house style, Orzechowski was 3,000 miles away in California, "buried in design books."
-Orzechowski figured that "since the X-Men didn’t overlap the rest of the Marvel Universe," there was no reason not to be influenced by calligraphy, record jackets, old movie posters – everything except comics.
+In the mid-1970s, while Marvel's production boss and cover letterer Dan Crespi was developing a tight, attractive house style, Orzechowski was 3,000 miles away in California, "buried in design books."
+Orzechowski figured that "since the X-Men didn't overlap the rest of the Marvel Universe," there was no reason not to be influenced by calligraphy, record jackets, old movie posters – everything except comics.

 Early influences on Orzechowski's distinctive style included the work of Alphonse Mucha, and the comics lettering of Artie Simek and Abe Kanegson.
 Orzechowski modeled his lettering on the Flash Gordon newspaper strips of the 1930s.
-Another influence was Robert Crumb's Zap Comix: Orzechowski recognized that Crumb’s title work was clearly derived from the brush techniques of that same era, the 1920s and '30s.
+Another influence was Robert Crumb's Zap Comix: Orzechowski recognized that Crumb's title work was clearly derived from the brush techniques of that same era, the 1920s and '30s.
 Orzechowski studied everything of Crumb's (as well as the late 1960s DCs and Marvels), and developed a lettering style based on all of those influences.